QuickBooks HelpQuickBooksHelpIntuit

 What you need to know

-• Returns must be unfiled in chronological order, starting with the newest to oldest.
+• Unfile in order: Returns must be unfiled in reverse chronological order, from the most recent to the oldest.

 3. Select Exception detail.